natmchugh/psalm/docs/security_analysis/index.md

 Psalm currently defines three default taint sources: the `$_GET`, `$_POST` and `$_COOKIE` server variables.

 You can also [define your own taint sources](custom_taint_sources.md).

 ## Taint Sinks

 Psalm currently defines a number of different sinks for builtin functions and methods, including `echo`, `include`, `header`.

+In order for the PDO SQL sink to be used you must either define PDO as a platform dependency in your composer.json or enable it in in Psalm config see https://psalm.dev/docs/running_psalm/configuration/#enableextensions.

 You can also [define your own taint sinks](custom_taint_sinks.md).